tmqrichard/MARC2RDA/README.md

 **-Dana Anderson [ddanderson3](https://github.com/ddanderson3), Mapping Contributor**<br>
 _Dana Anderson is a graduate student in the Master of Library and Information Science program at the University of Washington who is passionate about open linked data and supporting digital transformation initiatives within library systems, by librarians.
 Dana participates in the MARC2RDA project by contributing to mapping MARC21 bibliographic data into RDA-RDF formats and exploring data transformation for aggregate resources._
 <br><br>
+**-Emily Backstrom [Em](https://github.com/eeback), Transformation Contributor**<br>
+_Emily is a graduate student at the University of Washington in the MLIS program.
+She has prior experience with TEI from undergraduate work and is interested to get into XSLT.
+She is excited to learn about how all of the parts of the project connect and how transformation coding works in a practical situation.
+Her ongoing goals and potential futures have a wide range from working primarily in a public facing setting to working more behind the scenes with coding._
+<br><br>
 **-Sita Bhagwandin [SitaKB](https://github.com/SitaKB), Mapping Contributor**<br>
 _Sita Bhagwandin is a bibliographic metadata specialist at the KB, National Library of the Netherlands.
 She holds a master’s degree in Indology from the University of Utrecht. <br>
 Previously she has worked as a cataloguer at the Utrecht University library for 25 years.<br>